concourse/infrastructure/bosh/README.md

 Go into `./bosh-topgun-bbl-state/vars/` and rename all `*-vars-store.yml` files so they end with `.bak`.
 The missing vars-stores will cause `bbl` to generate new certificates and re-deploy the jumpbox and director with them.
-To being that process run:
+To begin that process run:

 ```sh